hztBUAA/RTOS-Bench/docs/source/mainpage.markdown

   Default is 3.

-  See `print_benchmark_timing()` for an explanation on the format used in log levels 2 and 3.
+  See `print_benchmark_timing()` for an explanation on the format used in log level 2 and 3.

 - `-o`, `--output=output_path`: Where the info on the benchmark execution will be written.
 If not supplied, `./timing.csv` will be used.

-### Benchmark arguments and options:
+### Benchmark arguments and options

 - `-b`, `--bmark-args=arg opt ...`: A space-separated list of arguments and options that will be relayed as it is to the benchmark.
 It must be specified as the last option, since everything after it will be given directly to the benchmark routine.

-### Informational options:
+### Informational options

 - `-h`, `-?`, `--help`: Give this help list
 - `--usage`: Give a short usage message